WHAT IS WORKING CAPITAL?

-The term working capital means the amount of funds needed for meeting day-to-day operations of a concern.
+The term working capital means the number of funds needed for meeting the day-to-day operations of a concern.
 Operating cycle means the length of time required to convert ‘Non-Cash current assets’, (like raw material (RM), work in process (WIP), finished goods (FG), and receivables) into cash.
-In order to assess the working capital financing requirements, the gross working capital, the net working capital and gap in working capital are calculated.
+To assess the working capital financing requirements, the gross working capital, the net working capital and the gap in working capital are calculated.

-Working capital is simply considered as life blood of any business the lack of which may lead the business to liquidation .
+Working capital is simply considered the lifeblood of any business the lack of which may lead the business to liquidation.

 SIMPLIFIED TURNOVER METHOD

-Simplified Turnover Method is used to assess the working capital requirement of the business enterprises.
-It is based on the turnover of business enterprise.
+The simplified Turnover Method is used to assess the working capital requirement of the business enterprises.
+It is based on the turnover of business enterprises.
 This method was proposed by the P.J.
-Nayak Committee for the Small Scale Industries in India in need of working capital from banks upto a maximum limit of Rs 5 crores.
+Nayak Committee for the Small Scale Industries in India in need of working capital from banks up to a maximum limit of Rs 5 crores.

 METHOD OF ASSESSING WORKING CAPITAL REQUIREMENT